 See the Hydrants, Take the H2.0 Water Walk

 The selected hydrants form a 2-mile route when walked in a specific order.
-Print this map to take what we call the H2.0 Water Walk.
-Or use your phone to follow the route on our interactive map.
+View the map online or print a map to guide you along the H2.0 Water Walk.
 As you travel, take a moment to think about how essential water is to everything we do.
 We depend on water to grow our food, keep businesses open, clean our homes, and put out fires.